Support: 214-635-4855

 What certifications do explosion-proof cameras need?

-Cameras must carry the certification required for the installation jurisdiction: UL Class I Division 1 (USA), ATEX Zone 1 (EU), or IECEx Zone 1 (international).
+Cameras must carry the certification required for the installation jurisdiction: ATEX/IECEx Class I Division 1 (USA), ATEX Zone 1 (EU), or IECEx Zone 1 (international).
 The gas Group (A/B/C/D or IIC/IIB/IIA) must also match the substance present in each area.

 For definitions of key hazardous area terms used in this guide, see the Hazardous Area Classification Glossary.